 The backpack - a must have!
 This will keep your hands free for activities.

 Visit expeditionsonline.com for information on cruises to the Polar Regions.
-We specialise in Polar cruises and expeditions on small ships to some of the planet’s most amazing travel destinations.
+We specialize in Polar cruises and expeditions on small ships to some of the planet’s most amazing travel destinations.
 We’ve visited all of these destinations we offer and our advice on visiting the Polar Regions is independent and expert.

 Sign up to be an Expeditions Online insider and receive info on exclusive deals, discounts and more!